Accepting registrations for the 2023-24 school year

 The children who attend Red Oak Montessori are encouraged to teach, collaborate and help each other.
 The teacher’s role is guided yet unobtrusive so that the child actively participates in his/her learning.
 Mixed age groups give the child room to grow as his/her interests lead from one level of complexity to another.
 Grouping children ages 3-6 together permits the younger children a graded series of models for imitation, and the older students an opportunity to reinforce their own knowledge by helping the younger students.

-Red Oak Montessori was founded in 1998 by the Miller family.
+Red Oak Montessori School was founded in 1998 by the Miller family.
 The school was an addition to a farmhouse that had been added to their home in Sanbornton, NH.
 The school operated out of the 1800’s farmhouse for three years, until the growing enrollment was more than the one room addition could hold.
 The current location at 241 Sanborn Street was purchased in the summer of 2001.
 Our students come from Tilton, Northfield, Sanbornton, Franklin, Danbury, Andover, Bristol and surrounding communities to attend the wonderful program at Red Oak.

 Red Oak is a nonprofit, 501(c)(3) organization.